powermaxoid686/justcheckers/README.rst

 About the Project
 -----------------

-*justCheckers* is an advanced open source checkers game for Android.
+*justCheckers* is an advanced, cross-platform  open source checkers game.
 The aim of the project is to make a game capable of supporting:

 - Skinning